 I’d like to think that the skills involved with the final excellence were ones any team could adopt.

 How many companies face the same problem?
 How many groups just keep on keepin’ on in ignorance or denial, making excuses and playing the blame-game with their resultant failures?
 How many groups only collect data from a chosen few and omit the entire population that would yield imaginative ideas that conventional leadership seems to ignore?
+How many important, creative, and valid ideas get ignored because of gender or race or sexual preference issues?

 The cost of doing nothing is high: